MafiaCoconut/Monstrino/monstrino-docs/docs/architecture/01-architecture-overview.md

 - second-hand market data ingestion
 - full activation of Kafka-based event flow where appropriate
-- completion of the enrichment pipeline through `catalog-data-enricher` and `ai-orchestrator`
+- completion of the enrichment pipeline through `catalog-data-enricher`, `ai-intake-service`, `ai-orchestrator`, and `ai-job-dispatcher-service`
 - completion of the media subsystem, including media delivery APIs
 - implementation of `market-api-service`
 - possible separation of test and production into different Kubernetes clusters